release-it/release-it/README.md

 ## Interactive vs. non-interactive mode

-By default, release-it is interactive and allows you to confirm each task before execution:
+By default, release-it is **interactive** and allows you to confirm each task before execution:

 <img src="./assets/release-it.png?raw=true" height="148">

-On a Continuous Integration (CI) environment, or by using the `-n` option, this is fully automated.
-No prompts are shown and the configured tasks will be executed.
-This is demonstrated in the first animation above.
+By using the `-n` option (i.e. **non-interactive**), the process is fully automated without prompts.
+The configured tasks will be executed as demonstrated in the first animation above.
 An overview of the tasks:

 | Task                    | Option           | Default | Prompt               | Default |
 | :---------------------- | :--------------- | :-----: | :------------------- | :-----: |